Sea Turtle Nesting Locations in Florida

 Florida Everglades

-The best Florida sea turtle nesting walks (watches) are on the east coast.
+The best places for a Florida sea turtle walk (turtle watch) is on the Atlantic east coast.
 The following locations are listed from north to south.

 Canaveral National Seashore Reservations for June begin May 15.
 This is the longest undeveloped stretch of beach on Florida's east coast.

-Archie Carr National Wildlife Refuge The best loggerhead nesting beach--perhaps in the whole world.
+Archie Carr National Wildlife Refuge Florida's best loggerhead nesting beach--perhaps the best loggerhead nesting beach in the world.

 Sea Turtle Preservation Society This private group holds turtle walks in Melbourne and Satellite Beach.